chingovan/certified-aws-developer-associate-notes/2-aws-deep-dive/integration-and-messaging/1-sqs.md

     - up to 15-minute delay
 - Default is 0 seconds making messages available right away
 - You can set a default at queue level
-- YOu can override the default using the **DelaySeconds** parameter
+- You can override the default using the **DelaySeconds** parameter

 ### Producing Messages